awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 As of May 27, 2022, Amazon ECS no longer creates an AWS Auto Scaling scaling plan for newly created capacity providers\.
 Instead, Amazon ECS uses the target tracking scaling policy attached to the Auto Scaling group to perform dynamic scaling based on your target capacity specification\.
 For more information, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

-This simplified experience now enables you to leverage an existing Auto Scaling group with a scaling policy for use when creating a new capacity provider\.
-We recommend not modifying the ECS\-managed scaling policy \(or plan\) resources\.
+This simplified experience now allows you to leverage an existing Auto Scaling group with a scaling policy for use when creating a new capacity provider\.
+We recommend that you not modify the ECS\-managed scaling policy \(or plan\) resources\.
 However, when creating new capacity provider resources, if you have customized tooling that made modifications to the AWS Auto Scaling scaling plan, do one of the following:
 + \(Recommended\) Update your capacity provider to modify the Amazon ECS managed scaling settings\.
 For more information, see [UpdateCapacityProvider](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateCapacityProvider.html)\.
 + Update the scaling policy associated with your Auto Scaling group to modify the target tracking configuration used\.
 For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html)\.